MicahElliott/cron-book/manuscript/glossary.md

+# Glossary

 BCP
 : Best Common Practice

 Stanza
-: A single line in a crontab with
+: A single line in a crontab with a timespec and shell command

 Daemon
 : x